 Question 3: From your experience, are there examples where some or all of the Mekong-Lancang countries have cooperated to yield a clear and positive trans-boundary river management outcome?

 Dr Hatda: it is too early for the LMC to have results, and premature to understand its impacts.
-When China agreed to share data (with the MRC) tis was a good start.
+When China agreed to share data (with the MRC) it was a good start.
 The first data arrived on November 1, 2020.
 But they (the MRC) continue to need more.

 Question 4: What are the relative advantages/merits of the different mechanisms for cooperation, and do you see any opportunities for improvements?